 Some actors carry an entire movie on their shoulders.
 Irrfan Khan carries The Lunchbox on his face.
 His beautiful, supple, gentle, forlorn, intelligent, bereft face.

-FILM: OLDBOY, DIRECTED BY SPIKE LEE.
 Ever since rumours of a Hollywood remake of South Korean classic Oldboy surfaced – at one point mind-bogglingly involving the names Steven Spielberg and Will Smith – fans of the ferociously inventive thriller have reacted like its anti-hero Dae-Su on hearing his worst fears come true.

 FILM: THE GREAT BEAUTY.
 From the moment that actor Toni Servillo enters the stage with a dastardly grin you know that Paolo Sorrentino’s The Great Beauty will be a wild and wonderful ride.

 FILM: I AM DIVINE.
 And there he was: Divine was wearing sweat pants, and hadn’t shaved (no photos, I was told).
 But he was full of vigour, fantastic anecdotes and ready to talk to me just as if I was Barbara Walters.

 FILM: DARK LULLABIES.
 It is a search for answers as to how many German officers and administrators could contribute to the horrors of their jobs, while at home they were often pleasant, cultured family men with kind hearts.

 Life’s A Breeze opened the 2014 season of my favourite film festival, Cinegael.
 Now in its 22nd year, it has shown a wonderful array of Irish related films…